vipulnaik/diet-exercise-health/notes/2021-07-10-covid-ongoing-precautions-update.md

 # 2021-07-10: COVID ongoing precautions update

+ETA 2021-07-17: It looks like the area where I live has reestablished indoor masking as a guideline for restaurants, so despite my asseessment of the low risk of short visits, I'll probably mask up in restaurants.
+I may, however, choose just a cloth mask if I don't have a KN95 mask handy, given that my own assessment of the risk is that a mask is unnecessary.

 I [got my second Pfizer COVID dose on June 25](2021-06-25-pfizer-covid-vaccine-dose-2.md), and therefore achieved "fully vaccinated" status by the end of July 9.
 This allows me to